 Animal Housing and Feed

-The zero grazing unit, used mainly for housing cows and goats, serves a dual purpose of both protecting the animal from disease in the open and effectively utilising the available space.
+The zero-grazing unit, used mainly for housing cows and goats, serves a dual purpose of both protecting the animal from disease in the open and effectively utilising the available space.
 Most recipients do not have enough land to openly graze a cow, nor can they afford the loss of an animal to disease.
-A zero-grazing unit is built to attend to those needs.

 The zero-grazing unit is constructed of locally-available materials and has several separate areas, one each for milking, feeding and sleeping, one for offspring and also an enclosed exercise space.
-As goats and cows sent from Ireland have little immunity to local diseases, it is important that they be kept separate from local breeds to stave off infection and the serious problems that that inevitably brings.
+As goats and cows sent from Ireland have little immunity to local diseases, it is important that they are kept separate from local breeds to stave off infection and the serious problems that that can bring.
 These specially-constructed pens ensure a healthier living environment for the animals.